 Austin TX 78714

-Visit the Travis County E-file page to file your protest online.
-To file online you will need your Owner ID and PIN number found on your notice.
-If you have misplaced your notice or don’t know your owner ID and PIN, contact TCAD by phone (512-834-9317) or email (CSInfo@tcadcentral.org) to request that info.
+If you have misplaced your notice or don’t know your owner ID and PIN, contact TCAD by phone (512-834-9317) or email (CSInfo@tcadcentral.org) for assistance.

 Where Do I Get Evidence for the Market Value of My Home?

 - Comparative Market Analysis (CMA).
 Contact your Realtor to see if they’ll send you an updated CMA with an estimated market value of your home, or conduct your own research.